jguzman-tech/puf-comm-sim/README.md

 # puf-comm-sim
-A high level simulation of Server/Client communication using PUFs for security.
+A simulation of Server/Client communication using PUFs for security.